 Arnd Alexander Borges Rose is a German/Brazilian innovator in the field of sustainable and economic development, international cooperation and marketing.
 Alexander studied communications, business administration and knowledge management (sustainable development/PES) in Brazil.
 Over the past 25 years, Alexander has served in diverse executive positions at the United Nations Development Program (UNDP), at The Nature Conservancy (TNC Brazil, responsible for the campaign Plant-a-Billion), at the Economics and Global Affairs Department of the German Embassy in Brazil, and at the telecom giant Huawei where he was responsible for government relations, sustainability and CSR projects as well as corporate education programs.
 Alexander has work experience across South America, Central America and Germany.
-Since 2017, he has pioneered work on market access at GIZ (the German Corporation for International Cooperation) in Brazil with a specific focus on the bioeconomy, sustainable forest management, and private sector partnership.
+Starting in 2017, he pioneered work on market access at GIZ (the German Corporation for International Cooperation) in Brazil with a specific focus on the bioeconomy, sustainable forest management, and private sector partnership.

 Alexandre (Alex) Alves is an specialist in Cross-Sector Partnerships and Collective Action Platforms.
 For the last two decades he has been in the forefront of developing partnerships with academia, private sector companies, civil society organizations, NGOs and governments.
 Currently, he is the Private Sector Engagement Specialist at USAID/Brazil.
 Before joining USAID, Mr. Alves worked as economic assistant for the State Department at the U.S. Embassy in Brasilia.
 Prior to that, he was Assistant Dean in College of Business at Lewis University in Romeoville-Illinois.
 For the last 13 years, he is been involved on discussions and the design of creative solutions for the sustainable development of the Amazon and the conservation of its biodiversity.
 He has worked on the structuring and implementation of two innovative collective action platforms – Mais Unidos Group (www.maisunidos.org) and the Partnership Platform for the Amazon (www.ppa.org.br).
 Mr. Alves earned a contract major BA degree from Bethany College in Business Administration and Political Science and MBA from Lewis University.
 Alex is a writer of romance fiction and short stories.